iworks/fleet/readme.txt

 = 2.3.0 (2024-08-29) =
 * Medals display have been improved.
-* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.2.0.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to version 2.2.0.
 * *The ranking for the whole crew has been added.*

 = 2.2.2 (2024-08-02) =